Iasyr Shivaza: Personal life

-Shivazi died on 18 June 1988 at age 82 in Frunze, Kirghiz SSR.
+Shivazi died on 18 June 1988 at age 82 in Frunze, Kirghiz SSR, (now Bishkek, Kyrgyzstan).

 Literary career

 After graduation, Shiwazi spent two months in the fall of 1930 teaching at a Dungan school in Frunze (now Bishkek), participating in the creation of the first Dungan spelling books and readers.
-He was then transferred to an editing job at Kirgizgosizdat (Kyrgyzstan State Publishing House), where he worked until 1938, and then again in 1954–57.
-He continued both to work on textbooks for his people and to write poetry.
+He was then transferred to an editing job at Kirgizgosizdat (Kyrgyzstan State Publishing House), where he worked until 1938, and then again in 1954–1957.
+He continued to write textbooks and to write poetry.
 At least three of his textbooks were published in 1933, and at 1934 he was admitted to the prestigious Union of Soviet Writers.
-He started translating Russian classics into the Dungan language as well, his translation of several Pushkin's poems being published in Frunze in 1937.
+He started translating Russian classics into the Dungan language with his translation of several Pushkin's poems being published in Frunze in 1937.

-He worked for the Union of Kyrgyz Writers in 1938–41, and then again in 1946–54.
-When Nazi Germany invaded the USSR, he started to do war work—in Moscow and sometimes on the front lines—primarily writing and translating materials for the Kyrgyz-language news-sheets published for the 100,000 or so Kyrgyz soldiers in the Red Army.
+He worked for the Union of Kyrgyz Writers in 1938–1941, and then again in 1946–1954.
+When Nazi Germany invaded the USSR, he started to do war work, in Moscow and sometimes on the front lines, primarily writing and translating materials for the Kyrgyz-language news-sheets published for the 100,000 or so Kyrgyz soldiers in the Red Army.

 The post-war period was a productive one in Shiwazi's writing career.
-He also participated in the committees designing the new Dungan Cyrillic alphabet, which was eventually introduced in 1953.
+He participated in the committees designing the new Dungan Cyrillic alphabet, which was eventually introduced in 1953.
 In the 1950s, he was finally able to meet Chinese writers from China whom visited the Soviet Union at the time, and he made a trip to China in 1957 with a Soviet Dungan delegation.